GregWells/3402FinalProject/README.md

 ### Data
-    * download the busy_day.in file from the Kaggle challenge site: https://www.kaggle.com/competitions/hashcode-drone-delivery/data
+    * download the busy_day.in file from the [Kaggle challenge site](https://www.kaggle.com/competitions/hashcode-drone-delivery/data)

 ### Training